SAP/abap-file-formats/doc/specification.md

 ## Type Specification

-Each JSON schema provided in this repository is automatically genereated.
+Each JSON schema provided in this repository is automatically generated.
 For this purpose, an interface corresponds to each ABAP object type in which the necessary components of the type are described in the type `ty_main`.
 One component of the type is the field `schema` which is translated to `$schema` in the JSON schema.
 Its value in the `.json` files is the link given in the field `$id` of the JSON schema.